wlg1/wlg1.github.io/expm_index.md

 <p align="center"><h1><b>Experiments Index</b></h1></p>

 This is an index housing conducted experiments.
+Other ways to search for experiments include the following:

+<a href="experiments/list_tutorials.html">List of Tutorials</a>

 Click on the link below to learn the details of the experiment.

 ---
-<a href="experiments/expm_1.html">What would happen if we compared the Jaccard similarity of an image and one of its occlusions?</a>
+<a href="experiments/expm_1.html">EXPM 1: What would happen if we compared the Jaccard similarity of an image and one of its occlusions?</a>